Publication of the Dance Movement Therapy Association of Australasia.

-In between journal editions, there is a monthly e-bulletin, Current Moves providing information about dance movement therapy for members and subscribers, and a “members only” newsletter.
+In between journal editions, the DTAA provides a monthly e-bulletin, Current Moves, providing information about dance movement therapy for members and subscribers, and a members’ only e-newsletter.

 Volumes available online from 2002 – current editions.

 DTAA members have free online access to full text articles, using their membership number and log-in.